expo/expo/docs/pages/clients/getting-started.md

 <Tab >
 <TerminalBlock cmd={["expo init # if you don't already have a Managed Workflow project", "yarn add expo-dev-client"]}  />

+> You can also improve error messages what will be helpful during the development process.
+To do it, you need to add `import 'expo-dev-client';` on top of your `App.{js|tsx}` file.
+[Learn more](installation.md#add-better-error-handlers).

 </Tab>

 <Tab >